blab/ncov-wa-phylodynamics/README.md

 First, it gives us a more event distribution of samples through time.
 Second, it puts lower weights on days where we have a lot of samples.
 These are also samples that are more prone to epidemiological linkage.
+The different number of samples are to see if more samples, and therefore potentially more linked samples, change the results

 ## Results